Afrocenchix Blog posts Everything you need to know about afro hair loss: Young black black woman wearing white looking in mirror touching hair

 Also, get plenty of vitamin B, C and E. Vitamin B is responsible for the overall health of your hair, including its moisture, smoothness and production of sebum (your natural hair oil).
 Vitamin C ensures hair growth, renews tissues and helps your body to absorb iron (which transports oxygen to your hair follicles).
 And vitamin E stimulates circulation on the scalp, helping to repair your hair and avoid afro hair loss.

-Excessive Styling And Processing
+Excessive Styling and Processing

 Just like you, your hair needs a break every now and then.
 If you’re constantly blow drying your hair, using straighteners, having it permed or coloured, you’ll weaken and thin your afro hair over time, leading to afro hair loss.